 Our spacious eco-camp offers the perfect place to relax and unwind while visiting San Ignacio Lagoon!

 Our spacious eco-camp offers the perfect place to relax and unwind while visiting San Ignacio Lagoon!
 Take some time to enjoy the intertidal zone, the walking trails, and exceptional views of the lagoon and the Vizcaino Biosphere Reserve.
-Our five solar powered cabins are available for rent for one, two, or as many nights as you want to stay at the lagoon.
-We have three cabins that are equipped to sleep two people (two twin beds).
-We have two cabins that are equipped to sleep three people (one double bed and one twin bed).
+Our seven solar powered cabins are available for rent for one, two, or as many nights as you want to stay at the lagoon.
+We have three cabins that are equipped to sleep two people (two twin beds-shared bath).
+We have two cabins that are equipped to sleep three people (one double bed and one twin bed-shared bath).
+New for the 2014 season are two premium cabins that offer more sleeping spaces and private bathrooms.
 All of our cabañas offer a wall of oversized windows to ensure you can enjoy the beauty of San Ignacio Lagoon - Even from bed!
 Take a nap, read a book, or just enjoy the breezes.
 All of our beach cabañas provide our guests with spectacular lagoon views and photo defying sunsets.
-Clean showers and composting bathrooms are shared and are located near the cabana area.
+For our cabañas with shared bath, clean showers and composting bathrooms are shared and are located near the cabana area.
 Camping is available with space for tents, truck campers, and RV's.
 Our cavernous Earthship Gathering Center serves as camp central for all visitors.
 Enjoy complementary coffee and tea while looking through our natural history library.
 Cold soda's, cervezas, wine, and mixed drinks are available for purchase.
 At breakfast, lunch, and dinner guests trade stories about whale encounters, desert surprises, and all things Baja.
 The chefs at Pachico's Eco Tours utilize fresh seafood and organic produce grown locally.

 Just as the kitchen is the place where people gather at a party, the Earthship Gathering Center in the hub of Pachico's Eco Tours.
 It attracts guests, visitors, and locals.
 It is a restaurant, group meeting point for whale watching trips, library, and a peaceful place to kick back and relax.